-ICANN staff confirms that the issue of reviewing the UDRP as well as all New gTLD-related RPMs is within the remit of the GNSO's Policy Development Process as outlined in the ICANN Bylaws.
+ICANN Staff confirms that the issue of reviewing the UDRP as well as all New gTLD-related RPMs is within the remit of the GNSO's Policy Development Process as outlined in the ICANN Bylaws.

-Staff notes that a complete review of a longstanding Consensus Policy such as the UDRP - as well as a review of new RPMs that were developed specifically for the New gTLD Program - is an unprecedented endeavor for the GNSO.
+Staff notes that a complete review of a longstanding Consensus Policy - as well as a review of new RPMs that were developed specifically for the New gTLD Program - is an unprecedented endeavor for the GNSO.
 The UDRP is a functioning policy that has been in place for a long time.
-While a review could be beneficial, prior ICANN work reporting on its operations did not highlight any one issue as generally being agreed upon as susceptible to a clear and simple remedy.
+While a review might be beneficial, the prior ICANN work reporting on its operations did not highlight any one issue as generally being agreed as susceptible to a clear and simple remedy.
 Similarly, the New gTLD Program RPMs have been in place for over two years and do not seem to have revealed obvious problems for which a straightforward remedy can easily be designed through quick consensus.
-These observations should be borne in mind in a PDP to review the RPMs and are reflected in the scope of the draft Charter that can be found in Annex A.